 In the Skáldskaparmál of the Prose Edda, the Aesir kill Thiazi, Skadi’s father.
 In revenge, the goddess girds herself for war and journeys to Asgard.

-To defuse the situation, the Aesir offer to make restitution to Skadi, including allowing her to marry one of the gods in Asgard – on the provision that she could only choose her husband by looking at the gods’ feet.
+To defuse the situation, the Aesir offered to make restitution to Skadi, including allowing her to marry one of the gods in Asgard – on the provision that she could only choose her husband by looking at the gods’ feet.

 Skadi agreed, and since the most handsome god was said to be Baldr, she chose the god with the most beautiful feet.
 Unfortunately, they didn’t belong to Baldr, but to Njord – and this case of mistaken identity led to an ill-fated union.

 The two were literally from different worlds – Skadi loved her mountain abode, Thrymheim, while Njord obviously wanted to stay by the sea.
 The two made a compromise for a time by staying in each other’s abode for part of the year, but the charm of this arrangement wore off quickly, as neither could stand the other’s home.
 Njord hated the cold and the howling wolves of Skadi’s home, while Skadi hated the noise of the harbor and the churning of the sea.